-You can configure the Digidesign CoreAudio Driver using Digidesign CoreAudio Setup, or from within most third-party CoreAudio-compatible client applications (such as BIAS Peak or Logic Audio).
+You can configure the Digidesign CoreAudio Driver using Digidesign CoreAudio Manager, or from within most third-party CoreAudio-compatible client applications (such as BIAS Peak or Logic Audio).
 Consult the manufacturer's documentation for more information.

-Some applications, such as Apple's iTunes or QuickTime Player, also require that you configure either the Apple Sound Preferences or Apple Audio MIDI Setup to use the Digidesign CoreAudio Driver.
+Some applications (such as Apple's iTunes or QuickTime Player), also require that you configure either the Apple Sound Preferences or Apple Audio MIDI Setup to use the Digidesign CoreAudio Driver.

-Digidesign CoreAudio Setup
+Digidesign CoreAudio Manager

-Use Digidesign CoreAudio Setup to specify which third-party CoreAudio applications can use the CoreAudio Driver, change the CoreAudio Buffer Size setting, and access the Hardware Setup dialog for your Digidesign hardware.
-Digidesign CoreAudio Setup also identifies your Digidesign hardware and the supported number of Input and Output Channels.
+Use Digidesign CoreAudio Manager to change the CoreAudio Buffer Size setting, access the Hardware Setup dialog for your Digidesign hardware and control volume and mute for the CoreAudio driver.
+Digidesign CoreAudio Manager also identifies your Digidesign hardware, the supported number of Input and Output Channels and the number of attached clients (applications).